WHAT IS A SOLID-STATE DRIVE?

 The long slot is to put power to the drive and the short slot is the data transfer connection.
 In a desktop computer, you would attach the two cables, one for power, one for data, to the connection points on the drive.
 In a laptop, the connectors are static, and you just slide the drive into the slot, just like you would a spinning mechanical drive.

-IS IT REALLY VERY DIFFERENT FROM MY REGULAR HARD DRIVE?
+IS SOLID-STATE DRIVE TECHNOLOGY REALLY VERY DIFFERENT FROM MY REGULAR HARD DRIVE?

 A solid-state drive is a lot like the flash memory of a USB thumb drive.
 The physical design is different so that it can accommodate more storage capacity and to fit into the internal slots of a laptop or desktop drive bay.

 The newest designs of SSDs are called an M.2 module, and they look like a memory chip.
 The image below shows one of these M.2 modules in an adapter that will allow it to fit into a laptop “normally.”
-Newer motherboards have a special slot for these modules, and some board actually have them integrated into the board itself.
+Newer motherboards have a special slot for these modules.
+Some systems actually have them integrated into the board itself.

 SSDs have no moving parts, and the data is stored in blocks on the chips.
 Having no moving parts, the drive is less likely to suffer damage from impact.
 And because the data is stored in blocks, there is no need to defragment the drive, and in fact a solid state drive should not be defragmented.